apify/apify-docs/sources/academy/webscraping/anti_scraping/index.md

 ### IP rate-limiting

 This is the most straightforward and standard protection, which is mainly implemented to prevent DDoS attacks, but it also works for blocking scrapers.
-Websites using rating don't allow to more than some defined number of requests from one IP address in a certain time span.
+Websites using rate limiting don't allow to more than some defined number of requests from one IP address in a certain time span.
 If the max-request number is low, then there is a high potential for false-positive due to IP address uniqueness, such as in large companies where hundreds of employees can share the same IP address.

 > Learn more about rate limiting [here](./techniques/rate_limiting.md)